-Enjoying a vacation with dog is awesome to many of us.
-Each year, more and more people are searching for dog friendly family vacations in Midwest.
+Enjoying a vacation with a dog is awesome for many of us.
+Each year, more and more people are searching for dog-friendly family vacations in the Midwest.
 However, the challenge of finding dog-friendly places in exchange for the fun that comes with traveling with the whole family, which four-legged family members can enjoy as much as two-legged.
-This article is an attempt to pick up some of the good dog friendly vacations in Midwest.
+This article is an attempt to pick up some of the good dog-friendly vacations in the Midwest.

 With this in mind, we begin exploring the best dog-friendly destinations in the Midwest.
 We only considered these destinations in the states of Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Missouri, Nebraska, North Dakota, Ohio, South Dakota, and Wisconsin to narrow our list down to some great places.

-What to consider for a dog friendly vacations in Midwest
+What to consider for a dog-friendly vacation in the Midwest

 Accommodations: Each of our destinations has a safe place for pet-friendly accommodation or RV parks.